A self-assessment is simple.

 is the number of suggested meetings to determine if Sex Addicts Anonymous can help you

-men and women attend weekly to our meetings it is common to see newcomers arrive for their first time
+men and women attend our meetings weekly, it is common to see newcomers arrive to their first meeting

 Maintained by members in recovery of their addiction in Sex Addicts Anonymous in New York (NYC).